evgenytsydenov/ieee118_power_flow_data/README.md

 1. Download the source code (see [how to clone a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)).
 2. Go to the project directory, create and activate a virtual environment, install project dependencies [with poetry](https://python-poetry.org/docs/basic-usage/#installing-dependencies) or [pip](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
 3. Run `main.py` script in the activated environment.
-4. After completing all the stages, the data and power flow models will be saved in the folders "data" and "models" in the project directory.
+4. After completing all the stages, the power flow cases will be saved in the folder "samples" in the project directory.

 Some parameters used in the computation are listed [in definitions](definitions.py) and can be tuned.